abhi9rocks/DL/README.md

 ### DL
-Here lies the code from my DEEP LEARNING revisiom
+Here lies the code from my DEEP LEARNING revision